Credit Terms through Receivable Based Financing

 - Total accounts receivable (AR) management

-Not-yet bankable businesses or businesses with recent bank loan denials struggle to find business financing and lack the cash to support months of overhead.
-Invoice factoring financing helps financially distressed companies extend customer credit terms and generate steady cash flow.
-Contact Bankers Factoring, and our team of credit specialists can develop an AR factoring finance plan today.
+Not-yet-bankable businesses or businesses with recent bank loan denials struggle to find business financing and lack the cash to support months of overhead.
+However, invoice factoring financing helps financially distressed companies extend customer credit terms and generate steady cash flow.
+So contact Bankers Factoring, and our team of credit specialists can develop an AR factoring finance plan today.

 Small businesses do not always have the resources to conduct sufficient credit checks on their customers before extending credit terms.
-It is typical for small companies to accept purchase orders from large commercial clients with NET60 credit terms.
-Large customers demand extended payment terms but are generally financially healthy.
-With a factoring company, like Bankers Factoring, we conduct the credit approval process with our factoring due diligence.
+And it is typical for small companies to accept purchase orders from large commercial clients with NET60 credit terms.
+This means that large customers demand extended payment terms but are generally financially healthy.
+But with a factoring company, like Bankers Factoring, we conduct the credit approval process with our factoring due diligence.

 How to mitigate the risks of extending customer credit terms?

 Offering payment terms to clients can invoke cash flow shortages for companies, attached to monthly operating expenses, payroll funding, and a lack of cash reserves.
-It is common for cash flow issues to compound when your payables cycle is quicker than your receivables cycle.
+For example, it is common for cash flow issues to compound when your payables cycle is quicker than your receivables cycle.
 Companies can submit an online funding application today if they lack the financing to support offering credit terms.

 Securing a factoring line reduces the number of risks clients take on offering credit.
 Invoice factoring with Bankers Factoring mitigates our client risk in three main ways:

 - AR Factoring Financing turns unpaid open invoices into same-day working capital.
 Invoice factoring relieves the cash flow gaps from offering credit payment terms.
 Factoring financing provides liquidity for payroll funding and business overhead.